Texas CHL Frequently Asked Questions

 Q: I haven't shot a pistol in years.
 Will I be able to pass the shooting test?

 A: The course of fire for the shooting test is here.
 More than 90% of our students pass on the first try.
 You get three tries, but only one try during the regular course.
-Our Basic Pistol II course is a 4 hour refresher course in basic marksmanship that includes a 'practice run' on the CHL test.
-If you pass the 'practice run' during Basic Pistol II and take CHL from KR Training, your score from BP-II can be used for your CHL qualification.
+Our Basic Pistol 2 course is a 4 hour class on essential skills for defensive pistol.
+It teaches the skills necessary to pass the CHL shooting test, including 50 rounds of drills practicting the hardest parts of the CHL shooting test, using the same time limits

 Q: I only have to get 70% on the shooting test to pass, correct?